kloimhardt/clj-tiles/screenshots/technical_details.md

 ```
 https://kloimhardt.github.io/cljtiles.html?org=http://localhost:8003/sicm-book-vscheme-part1.org
 ```
-Note that clj-tiles is still run over the web, only the `.org` file is taken from the local storage.
 You now can edit the file in a text editor, save it and reload the browser to see the changes.

 The local server is the small Python program `cors_server.py` listed below:
 ```